Paris et le premier dictionnaire anglais-irlandais

-This year we're celebrating 50 years since Ireland joined the European Union, and the CCI features a spotlight on the Irish language, which has been recognised as an official language of the EU since January 2022.
+The CCI puts a spotlight on the Irish language, recognised as an official language of the EU since January 2022.

 William Howard, musician, writer and teacher of Irish Gaelic, will be delighted to talk to you about this language full of surprises!